safe-lanes/crewdevnov12/replit.md

 - **Promotion Hierarchy System**: Configurable promotion paths for different rank groups (Deck Officers, Engine Officers, Ratings) accessible from Rank Master screen.
 Features:
     - **Hierarchy Configuration**: Create multiple promotion hierarchies with custom group names and rank progression paths
     - **Rank Selection**: Only ranks marked as "Applicable to Company" can be used in hierarchies
-    - **Visual Display**: Ranks displayed senior-to-junior (top-to-bottom) for intuitive reading, while stored junior-to-senior for correct promotion logic
+    - **Visual Display**: Ranks displayed senior-to-junior (top-to-bottom) for intuitive reading, while stored senior-to-junior for correct promotion logic (index 0 = most senior)
     - **Rank Reordering**: Up/down arrow controls to adjust rank positions within the hierarchy
     - **Data Persistence**: RankPath stored as JSON array with automatic parsing/stringifying between frontend and backend
     - **CRUD Operations**: Full create, read, update, delete support with visual indicators for most senior and entry-level positions
+    - **Duplicate Prevention**: Validates that each rank appears in only one hierarchy to avoid conflicts
+    - **Promotions Module Integration**: Automatically filters Promotions table to show only crew members with available promotion paths, excluding those at senior positions or with unmapped ranks.
+Column "Next Promotion Rank" displays the calculated next rank based on hierarchy configuration.
 - **Performance Optimization**: Utilizes map-based lookups, TanStack Query for caching, `useRef` for preventing re-renders, `useMemo` for calculations, and optimized `PersistentFileStorage`.
 - **Data Storage**: `PersistentFileStorage` for development, with PostgreSQL/Drizzle ORM schema for production.